microsoft/verona/docs/internal/abi.md

 With `ptr` 32/64/128-bits, depending on the architecture.

 As a future optimisation, we could reorder the fields by size.
-Some targets have stronger alignment requirements, and unaligned reads can incur in penalties.
+Some targets have stronger alignment requirements, and unaligned reads can incur in performance penalties.
 Having an 8-bit type between 64-bit types can misalign the larger objects.
 By sorting the types by size, we guarantee that all 64-bit values are 64-bit aligned, all 32-bit values are 32-bit aligned and so on.